2C-TFM

-2C-TFM, also known as 4-trifluoromethyl-2,5-dimethoxyphenethylamine, is a serotonin 5-HT_{2} receptor agonist and psychedelic drug of the phenethylamine and 2C families.
-It has also been called 2C-CF_{3}, a name derived from the para-trifluoromethyl group it contains.
-The drug was first synthesized in the laboratory of David E. Nichols.
-Later, it was tried humans and its psychedelic effects were confirmed.
+2C-TFM, also known as 4-trifluoromethyl-2,5-dimethoxyphenethylamine or as 2C-CF_{3}, is a serotonin 5-HT_{2} receptor agonist and psychedelic drug of the phenethylamine and 2C families.
+It was first synthesized in the laboratory of David E. Nichols.
+Later, it was tested in humans and its psychedelic effects were confirmed.
 2C-TFM is the most potent psychedelic of the 2C psychedelics.

 Use and effects

-A psychedelic dose of 2C-TFM has been reported by Daniel Trachsel and Alexander Shulgin to be 3 to 6 mg.
+A psychedelic dose of 2C-TFM has been reported by Daniel Trachsel and Alexander Shulgin to be 3 to 6 mg orally.
 Its duration has been reported by Trachsel to be 5 to 7 hours or 6 to 10 hours or more in different publications.
-It is the most potent 2C variation.
+It is the most potent member of the 2C family.

 Pharmacology

 Pharmacodynamics

 The mechanism that produces the hallucinogenic and entheogenic effects of 2C-TFM is most likely to result from action as a 5-HT_{2A} serotonin receptor agonist in the brain, a mechanism of action shared by all of the hallucinogenic tryptamines and phenethylamines.
 2C-TFM displaced radiolabelled ketanserin from 5-HT_{2A/C} receptors with a K_{i} of 74.5 nM, as compared to a K_{i} of 80.9 nM for the more well known 5-HT_{2A} agonist DOI, indicating similar binding affinity at the receptor.
 The high binding affinity conferred by the 4-trifluoromethyl group is demonstrated by the fact that 2C-TFM is one of the only simple phenethylamines to rival the potency of psychedelic amphetamines like DOI and DOB, in both in vitro studies and human trials.